Ma'ale HaZeitim: Conflict after 2003 establishment

 In May 2011, two demonstrations were held by the Solidarity movement, to protest Jewish housing activity in Ras el-Amud.
 The first took place during a dedication ceremony for Ma'ale HaZeitim, which came 8 years after the actual establishment of the settlement.
-The ceremony was attended by numerous officials, including members of Knesset including its then-Speaker and current President of Israel Reuven Rivlin, government ministers, and the mayor of Jerusalem, Nir Barkat.
+The ceremony was attended by numerous officials, including members of Knesset including its then-Speaker and then-President of Israel Reuven Rivlin, government ministers, and the mayor of Jerusalem, Nir Barkat.
 At the second demonstration police arrested six protesters after fighting broke out between protesters and security guards.
 Protesters claimed that the guards had attacked them and the police had broken a protester's hand.
 The police claimed that the protestors attempted to break into homes belonging to Jewish residents.

 Aryeh King is one of the founders of the initial Ma'aleh Hazeitim compound and a member of the Jerusalem City Council, who has been removed in 2014 from his position as head of the emergency and security resort by the city mayor Nir Barkat for his push towards stronger Jewish settlement in East Jerusalem.
 His house was attacked on 21 June 2015 with Molotov cocktails and stones and he declared that since the Israeli police has abandoned him and his Jewish neighbours, they will immediately set up their own private security team and start patrolling the area by themselves.